-A memorandum signed by the Court of the decision on a motion that does not finally determine all claims for relief, or an oral decision on such a motion, shall constitute the order unless the memorandum or oral decision directs the submission or settlement of an order in more extended form.
-The notation in the docket of a memorandum or of an oral decision that does not direct the submission or settlement of an order in more extended form shall constitute the entry of the order.
-Where an order in more extended form is required to be submitted or settled, the notation in the docket of such order shall constitute the entry of the order.
+A memorandum signed by the court of the decision on a motion that does not finally determine all claims for relief, or an oral decision on such a motion, will constitute the order unless the memorandum or oral decision directs the submission or settlement of an order in more extended form.
+The notation in the docket of a memorandum or of an oral decision that does not direct the submission or settlement of an order in more extended form will constitute the entry of the order.
+Where an order in more extended form is required to be submitted or settled, the notation in the docket of the order will constitute the entry of the order.

-For relevant historical context for this Local Rule, consult the Appendix of Committee Notes.
+For relevant historical context for this local rule, consult the Appendix of Committee Notes.

 Local Civil Rule 6.3.
-Motions for Reconsideration or Reargument days after the entry of the Court's order being challenged.
-There shall be served with the notice of motion a memorandum, no longer than ten (10) pages in length, setting forth concisely the matters or controlling decisions which counsel believes the Court has overlooked.
-The time periods for the service of any answering and reply memoranda, which shall be no longer than ten (10) and five (5) pages in length, respectively, shall be governed by Local Civil Rule 6.1(a) or (b), as in the case of the original motion.
-No affidavits shall be filed by any party unless directed by the Court.
+Motions for Reconsideration

+Unless otherwise provided by the court or by statute or rule (such as Fed.
+R. Civ.
+P. 50, 52, and 59), a notice of motion for reconsideration must be served within 14 days after the entry of the court's order being challenged.
+There must be served with the notice of motion a memorandum, no longer than 10 pages in length, setting forth concisely the matters or controlling decisions which counsel believes the court has overlooked.
+The time periods for the service of any answering and reply memoranda, which may not be longer than 10 and 5 pages in length, respectively, is governed by Local Civil Rule 6.1(a) or (b), as in the case of the original motion.
+No party may file any affidavits unless directed by the court.